Checkbox

 Indeterminate

 Checkboxes can utilize the :indeterminate pseudo class when manually set via JavaScript.
+There is no available HTML attribute for specifying it.

 <div class="form-check">